pedramyazdipoor/Diabetes/README.md

 ![image](https://github.com/user-attachments/assets/c0acb15a-bae4-47d1-9174-f10d2c34ef95)

-The neurons in this network can be represented by a cluster of data points.
+The neurons in this network can be represented as clusters of data points.
 The article suggested to do clustering on our dataset using K-Means;
 However, it is essential to know the label of each centroid because of interpolation process.
 So I used another algorithm called PAM and also tested its modified versions to do clustering faster.
 In contrast to K-Means, the centroid is chosen out of data points and it really exists!!